-In supporting the efforts to ensure that the risk of contracting the virus is reduced while ensuring that we continue to meet your needs, we have made changes to our service delivery as follows:
+Following the lifting of lockdown restrictions on 19th July and in supporting the efforts to ensure that the risk of contracting the virus is reduced while ensuring that we continue to meet your needs, we have made changes to our service delivery as follows:

 Please note that it will take us some time to clear the backlog of repairs, we will get them completed as soon as we can and we thank you in advance for your cooperation.

 When you contact us to report a repair, we will ask if you are self-isolating because of COVID-19.
 If you are, we will share this with our staff so that we can assess the level of risk to our operatives.

 If you are self-isolating because of COVID-19, our operatives may attend wearing protective clothing, such as masks or gloves and please don’t worry if they ask you to keep at a distance while they carry out the repair, this is to ensure we work safely and reduce the risk of spreading the virus.

 Gas safety checks